Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 #### lexer.h

-lexer.h defines one or more procedures of the form `Token lex_name(Reader *reader, string *storage)`. `lex_name` reads source code through `reader` (see "..\reader.h") and returns a token.
+lexer.h defines one or more procedures of the form `Token lex_name(Reader *reader, string *storage)`.
+`lex_name` reads source code through `reader` (see "..\reader.h") and returns a token.
 It uses `storage` to store strings and other variable-length data.

 Sample lexer.h:

 #### parser.h

-parser.h defines one or more procedures of the form `Global parse_name(Lexer lexer, Reader *reader, string *storage)`. `parse_name` lexes tokens by calling `lexer(reader, storage)` and returns an abstract syntax tree.
+parser.h defines one or more procedures of the form `Global parse_name(Lexer lexer, Reader *reader, string *storage)`.
+`parse_name` lexes tokens by calling `lexer(reader, storage)` and returns an abstract syntax tree.
 Like `lex_name` it also uses `storage` to store data.

 Sample parser.h:

 #### deparser.h

-deparser.h defines one or more procedures of the form `void deparse_name(Delexer delexer, Writer *writer, Global ast)`. `deparse_name` breaks down `ast` into the tokens that would naturally make up such an abstract syntax tree in the specific language and passes each of them to `delexer` together with `writer`.
+deparser.h defines one or more procedures of the form `void deparse_name(Delexer delexer, Writer *writer, Global ast)`.
+`deparse_name` breaks down `ast` into the tokens that would naturally make up such an abstract syntax tree in the specific language and passes each of them to `delexer` together with `writer`.

 #### delexer.h

-delexer.h defines one or more procedures of the form `void delex_name(Writer *writer, Token token)`. `delex_name` breaks down `token` into characters would naturally make up such a token in the specific language and writes them through `writer`.
+delexer.h defines one or more procedures of the form `void delex_name(Writer *writer, Token token)`.
+`delex_name` breaks down `token` into characters would naturally make up such a token in the specific language and writes them through `writer`.

 **The structure is still subject to change.
 If you have advice on the structure please let me know.**

 ## Extend support of a language

-We call the aforementioned procedures in [lexer.h](#lexerh), [parser.h](#parserh), [deparser.h](#deparserh), and [delexer.h](#delexerh) tools.

-To extend support of a language you simply augment the existing existing tools for that language to handle more cases.
+To extend support of a language you simply augment the existing tools for that language to handle more cases.

 ### Create a new tool for an existing language

-Maybe you simply want to create a lexer, parser, deparser or delexer.
+Maybe you simply want to create a tool from stratch.
 Then just follow step 3, 4, 5, or 6 from the list [below](#add-support-for-new-language) with 'name' appended with a descriptive identifier.

 ## Add support for new language